-We are photographers, artists, librarians, historians, filmmakers, youth media educators, and youth media makers.
-Through June, 2017, we are operating out of a storefront next door to the Red Apple, at 23rd and Jackson, and we encourage the public to visit the storefront and share stories.
-The stories we record will be shared with the public through community celebrations and installations, social media, community radio, pop-up projection events, this website, and an interactive story mapping project.
+The stories we record are shared with the public through community celebrations and installations, social media, community radio, the Shelf Life podcast, pop-up projection events, the project website, and an interactive story map.
 Eventually, stories will be archived by the Seattle Public Library.

 Jill Freidberg is a documentary filmmaker, oral historian, radio producer, and youth media educator.
 Her work reflects her belief that responsible, powerful storytelling builds understanding and solidarity across borders and across the street.